kubernetes-sigs/cluster-api-provider-azure/docs/proposals/20220825-azuremanaged-cluster-exp-graduation.md

 ### Dependency upon (currently experimental) MachinePool spec (Status: DONE, won't take dependency)

-At present we re-use the Cluster API `MachinePool` specification (as `AzureManagedMachinePool`) to implement AKS node pools running on Azure VMSS.
+At present we reuse the Cluster API `MachinePool` specification (as `AzureManagedMachinePool`) to implement AKS node pools running on Azure VMSS.
 A consideration here is that `MachinePool` is considered experimental, and behind a feature flag, by Cluster API.
 Do we want to add the graduation of `MachinePool` out of experimental as a prerequisite for graduating "`AzureManagedCluster`" out of experimental?

 We are tracking a concrete Cluster API implementation of `MachinePoolMachine` [here](https://github.com/kubernetes-sigs/cluster-api/pull/6089).